 Updating your customers' data

-If you want to upload more information to your customers' profiles, you may import the file with the new data or with the data to be updated.
+If you want to upload more information to your customers' profiles, you can import the file with the new data or with the data to be updated.
 Keep in mind, the list you upload should contain the email address or the phone number to identify your customer, you don't need to add all of the information.

 Therefore, if you need to update your customers' data, make sure to un-check the check-box and import your customers with non-subscribed status.

-In that case, your customers data is updated in the following way:
+In that case, your customers' data is updated in the following way:

 Add a tag